-Sjögren's syndrome is systemic autoimmune disease characterized by lymphocytic infiltration of various organs with wide frequency of pulmonary involvement.
+Sjögren's syndrome is a systemic autoimmune disease characterized by lymphocytic infiltration of various organs with a wide frequency of pulmonary involvement.
 Diffuse cystic lung disease in Sjögren's syndrome is a rare condition and requires differential diagnosis with other cystic pathologies such as lymphangioleyomiomatosis or Langerhans cell histiocytosis.
-Probe-based confocal laser endomicroscopy (pCLE) is a method of in vivo investigation of airways and lung tissue on microscopic level during bronchoscopy.
+Probe-based confocal laser endomicroscopy (pCLE) is a method of in vivo investigation of airways and lung tissue at a microscopic level during bronchoscopy.
 We used this method in diffuse cystic lung disease caused by Sjögren's syndrome.
-The pCLE image showed a large number of fluorescent cells presumably lymphocytes in bronchioles, dilated alveolar spaces with fluid and thin alveolar walls.
-We think that the presence of the bronchiolar cells pattern can be used to differentiate between the pulmonary manifestations of Sjögren's disease and other cystic lung diseases.
+The pCLE image showed a large number of fluorescent cells, presumably lymphocytes, in bronchioles, dilated alveolar spaces with fluid, and thin alveolar walls.
+We think that the presence of the bronchiolar cell pattern can be used to differentiate between the pulmonary manifestations of Sjögren's disease and other cystic lung diseases.